-Mark T. Mitchell is the chair of the Government Department and teaches courses in political theory.
-He is the author of The Politics of Gratitude: Scale, Place, and Community in a Global Age and Michael Polanyi: The Art of Knowing, and he is co-editor of The Humane Vision of Wendell Berry.
-In 2008-9, he was a fellow at the James Madison Program in American Ideals and Institutions at Princeton University.
+Mark T. Mitchell served as Chairman for the Department of Government for many years prior to accepting his current role as the Dean of Academic Affairs at Patrick Henry College.
+He teaches courses in political theory.
+He is the author of The Limits of Liberalism: Tradition, Individualism, and the Crisis of Freedom, The Politics of Gratitude: Scale, Place, and Community in a Global Age, and Michael Polanyi: The Art of Knowing.
+He is co-editor of Localism in the Mass Age: A Front Porch Republic Manifesto, The Humane Vision of Wendell Berry, and The Culture of Immodesty in American Life and Politics.
+He is the co-founder of the web-zine Front Porch Republic, and author of many articles on topics relating to localism, liberalism, and political philosophy including, "Illiberal Liberalism and the Future of the American Experiment."
+In 2008-2009, he was a fellow at the James Madison Program in American Ideals and Institutions at Princeton University..

 Dr. Sillars (University of Texas at Austin), professor of Journalism since 2002, accepted his role as Associate Academic Dean and Chair of Applied Liberal Arts in March, 2019.
 He directs internships, serves as a student adviser, and oversees The Herald, PHC's student newspaper.
 He writes and edits for worldmag.com and is Mailbag Editor at WORLD Magazine.
 His work has also appeared in The Weekly Standard, Touchstone, The American Conservative, The Gospel Coalition, and others.
 His first book, Intended for Evil: A Survivor's Story of Love, Faith, and Courage in the Cambodian Killing Fields, came out in October, 2016.